-- 1. Recommendations to the Convention.
-The Committee shall meet as necessary between conventions to consider possible amendments to these Rules.
+1. Recommendations to the Convention.
+The Committee shall meet as necessary between conventions to consider possible amendments to these Rules this Charter.
 The Committee may recommend amendments for adoption by the State Convention, and shall submit its recommendations in a written report to the Executive Committee and the DSC at least forty-five (45) days before the State Convention.
-The DSC shall transmit the report of the Committee on Rules to each Delegate, Alternate, and County Chair at least thirty (30) days before the State Convention. - 2.
-Amendments Between Conventions.
-The Committee on Rules may propose amendments to these Rules to the DSC for adoption between sessions.
+The DSC shall transmit the report of the Committee on Rules to each Delegate, Alternate, and County Chair at least thirty (30) days before the State Convention.
+If any amendments to this Charter have been proposed by petition, the Committee shall submit a supplemental report evaluating those proposals.
+The report may include recommendations to adopt or reject one or more proposals, and may also include alternative language for the State Convention to consider.

+- 2. Amendments Between Conventions.
+The Committee on Rules may propose amendments to these Rules this Charter to the DSC for adoption between sessions.
 The Committee on Rules shall review any proposed amendments originating within the Executive Committee or DSC, and shall promptly report back to the DSC with its recommendation.
 All reports by the Committee on Rules on proposed amendments shall first be submitted to the Executive Committee for review and opportunity to comment. - 3.
 Consultation.
-The Committee on Rules or a subcommittee designated for that purpose shall meet upon a request of the DSC, the Chair, or the Committee on Credentials to provide guidance in matters of interpretation of these Rules.
+The Committee on Rules or a subcommittee designated for that purpose shall meet upon a request of the DSC, the Chair, or the Committee on Credentials to provide guidance in matters of interpretation of these Rules this Charter.
 The Committee shall be available for consultation at the State Convention, and may report to the Convention or the DSC on matters relating to adherence to National Democratic Party Rules and State statutes. - 4.
 Records.
-The Committee shall maintain the official edition of these Rules in both electronic and paper form, which shall be updated each time these Rules are amended by either the State Convention or the DSC, and shall indicate the date of the most recent amendment.
-The Committee shall also maintain, to the fullest possible extent, records of all amendments to these Rules and all Committee actions interpreting these Rules or evaluating proposals to amend these Rules.
-A current copy of these Rules shall be kept on file with the DSC and shall be accessible to the public. - 5.
+The Committee shall maintain the official edition of these Rules this Charter in both electronic and paper form, which shall be updated each time these Rules are this Charter is amended by either the State Convention or the DSC, and shall indicate the date of the most recent amendment.
+The Committee shall also maintain, to the fullest possible extent, records of all amendments to these Rules this Charter and all Committee actions interpreting these Rules this Charter or evaluating proposals to amend these Rules this Charter.
+A current copy of these Rules this Charter shall be kept on file with the DSC and shall be accessible to the public. - 5.
 Editorial Responsibilities.
-The Committee shall have the responsibility of correcting technical errors and inconsistencies when preparing the official version of these Rules.
+The Committee shall have the responsibility of correcting technical errors and inconsistencies when preparing the official version of these Rules this Charter.

-CHAPTER 15 AMENDMENT PROCESS
+CHAPTER 15 Amendment Process